jhyahav/portfolio/README.md

 [![screenshot of jhyahav's portfolio][product-screenshot]](https://jhyahav.vercel.app/)

 The goal of this project was to create a beautiful, performant, fully responsive and interactive 3D site that showcases my experience and skills while keeping it all short and sweet.
 I created a little solar system, binding the camera to user scrolling to enable realistic movement while panning between sections of my biography.
 The project includes a realistic dying star, a randomly-generated asteroid belt with a wide variety of different features, several planets, and a number of text and image billboards.
 The camera follows a curve, focusing on the relevant element at each stage.
-I made extensive use of custom shaders and Drei's ScrollControls (see <a href="#acknowledgements">Acknowledgements</a>), as well as custom displacement maps.
+I made extensive use of custom shaders and drei's ScrollControls (see <a href="#acknowledgments">Acknowledgments</a>), as well as custom displacement maps.

 ### Performance